Uganda March 27-April 5, 2023

 Fort Patiko, In the NM Vestiges of the Past series, it was the 1800s.
 The Arabs, in their search for trading venues stumbled upon Ocecu Hill in present-day Gulu District.
 Patiko is a beauty – mountains and hills grace her extensive vegetation.
 And she advantageously sits near Nimule, South Sudan and onwards to eastern Egypt, where the Arabs sold their merchandise.
 The Arabs could not have found a better slave harbor and trade link.
 They descended upon Ocecu Hill and built three square-shaped huts to serve as stores for ammunition, ivory and foodstuff as well as hides and skins.

 Slaves were a key trading item for the Arabs too and were captured from northern Uganda, Gondokoro in Sudan and other areas.
 Ocecu Hill became a sorting ground for slaves.
 Healthy-looking ones were forced to trek from Patiko, through Sudan across the Red Sea and sold in Egypt.
 The journey to the slave markets was not easy.
 The slaves were forced to carry looted millet, simsim, ammunition and ivory.
 Slaves who were too weak as a result of beatings and long treks were killed by firing squad or beheaded in the designated ‘execution slab/prosecution chamber’ on the hill.
 Barter trade was the major form of exchange.
 Traditional chiefs in Patiko supplied ivory to the Arabs in exchange for sukas, beads, guns and gun powder.
 The Arabs turned Ocecu Hill into a trading centre and business boomed.
 However, when village raids intensified, fear, hunger and disease befell Patiko.
 Something had to be done.
-The then chief of Patiko – Rwot Kikwiyakare – organised the relocation of children, elders and the sick to a nearby mountain so that his people are not wiped away by slave trade.
+The then chief of Patiko – Rwot Kikwiyakare – organized the relocation of children, elders and the sick to a nearby mountain so that his people were not wiped away by the slave trade.

-Lake Opeta, A long, out of the way drive towards the NE
+Lake Opeta, A long, out-of-the-way drive towards the NE

 Indigenous Peoples: Karamojongs